Bull Trout Task Force

 Bull trout (Salvelinus confluentus) are a char native to the Pacific Northwest.
 Bull trout were listed as Threatened under the Endangered Species Act (ESA) in 1998.
 There are several reasons for their decline in the Yakima Basin, as well as the Pacific Northwest, such as: passage barriers, water quality, incidental take, illegal poaching, competition with non-native species, hybridization with brook trout, and decreased food sources.

-The Bull Trout Task Force was piloted in 2011 and is a unique project that provides an on-the-ground crew to reduce recreational impacts to bull trout.
-Objectives of the project include: outreach to the recreating public, removal of recreational rock dams, monitoring passage conditions in spawning tributaries, population monitoring though redd and snorkel surveys, and assisting with special research projects.
+The Bull Trout Task Force was piloted in 2011 and is a unique project that provides an on-the-ground crew to support bull trout related activities in the Yakima Basin.
+Objectives of the project include: public outreach, removal of recreational rock dams, monitoring passage conditions in spawning tributaries, emergency fish salvage, population monitoring though redd and snorkel surveys, and assisting with special research projects.

 Since the Bull Trout Task Force project began, the crew has directly educated over 7,000 anglers and recreationists about bull trout and their habitat, removed over 450 recreation dams, posted hundreds signs, monitored dozens of tributaries for passage during summer and fall migration, and assisted with continuing the WA Department of Fish and Wildlife’s 25 years of bull trout spawning data.